GPS-GmbH/docs/user/settings/import-certificate.md

 * Now the Certificate Import Wizard will get open.

-* Select the store Location, by click on "Current User"
+* Select the Store Location, by click on "Current User"

   ![](/wfbstore-location.png)